johnmathews/johnmathews.is/data/blog/when-bitcoin-top.md

 analysts - I have access to less data than them and I'm not willing to put in as much effort as they are.
-I'm happy to do this [Pareto](https://en.wikipedia.org/wiki/Pareto_principle) style - I'll give it 20% of my maximum effort and I'll be happy with 80% of an ideal result[ref]I realise this probably isn't, strictly, what Mr. Pareto was thinking when he published his research.
-I hope you get my intention.[/ref].
+I'm happy to do this [Pareto](https://en.wikipedia.org/wiki/Pareto_principle) style - I'll give it 20% of my maximum effort and I'll be happy with 80% of an ideal result[^2].

 This is a review of what I consider to be the best sources of metrics and analysis that I've come across.
 All the resources used in this article are